Ferrum maintains a tradition of a comprehensive academic program built on a liberal

 related courses offered at Ferrum College, including homework, test preparation and

 projects in upper level math or math related courses.
 Math faculty are available

-to provide tutoring and help during the week and some evening hours.
-The center is
+according to scheduled hours to provide tutoring and help during the week and during

-located on the main floor of the Stanley Library near the Franklin Hall entrance for
+evening hours.
+The Center is located on the main floor of the Stanley Library near

 Information Services Help Desk and Computer Labs

 The Information Services Help Desk in the lower level of Stanley Library is open 8:30